 Results for November sessions are issued in January.

-Subjects are graded A through to E - grade A is awarded for the highest level of performance, grade E for the lowest.
+Subjects are graded from A to E grade.
+A is awarded for the highest level of performanceand grade E for the lowest.

 Each International A and AS Level syllabus is accompanied by a resource list with full details of books and other materials that may be useful in the classroom.